Warwick Thornton

-Warwick Thornton is an Australian film director, screenwriter, and cinematographer.
+Warwick Thornton is an Aboriginal Australian film director, screenwriter, and cinematographer.
 His debut feature film Samson and Delilah won the Caméra d'Or at the 2009 Cannes Film Festival and the award for Best Film at the Asia Pacific Screen Awards.
 He also won the Asia Pacific Screen Award for Best Film in 2017 for Sweet Country.
-His latest film is Wolfram, which premieres at the Adelaide Film Festival on 26 October 2025.
+His latest film, Wolfram premiered at the Adelaide Film Festival on 26 October 2025.

 Early life and education

-Thornton is a Kaytetye man born and raised in Alice Springs.
+Warwick Thornton was born and raised in Alice Springs, the youngest of five children, including Erica Glynn.
+He is a Kaytetye man.
 His mother, Freda Glynn, co-founded and was the first director of the Central Australian Aboriginal Media Association (CAAMA) and was the director of Imparja Television for its first 10 years.

-At 13, Thornton was sent to boarding school, Salvado College, in Australia's only monastic town, New Norcia, Western Australia, although he later declared he became angry with Christianity and did not consider himself religious.
+After Thornton rebelled in early adolescence, getting into trouble and riding motorbikes on the nearby claypans, at the age of 13 his mother sent him to boarding school, Salvado College, in Australia's only monastic town, New Norcia, Western Australia, although he later declared he became angry with Christianity and did not consider himself religious.

+Returning to Alice Springs aged around 15, Thornton was employed as a DJ on Green Bush, a popular radio program run by CAAMA.
+It played music on request from prisoners, and broadcast to remote communities, also acting as a kind of bulletin board or open telephone line among listeners.

+In the late 1980s, Thornton joined CAAMA's mobile video unit, which had been established in 1983 as a camera trainee, working alongside sound recordist David Tranter and filmmaker Rachel Perkins.
+The unit travelled to remote communities, "documenting vanishing worlds in real time".

-He graduated in cinematography from the Australian Film, Television and Radio School.
+Moving to Sydney in 1993 to study cinematography at the Australian Film, Television and Radio School.